 The most common functions used in Google Sheets are Sort and Filter.
 Sorting can be done in ascending or descending order within columns.
 Sorting can be done by color, reverse or randomize List.
 Filters are applied to display data that meet certain criteria.
 There can be Number and Text Filters, Date Filters, Advanced Filter, Data Form, Remove Duplicates, Outlining Data, and Subtotal.

 Vlookup & Hlookup are very important functions used by analysts to find a value in a database and fetch other values corresponding to it.
 It is commonly used by data analysts to connect and consolidate meaningful data from different Google Sheets sheets.
 For a better understanding of these functions, click here.

-Verdict: Google Sheets is the best support tool for Standard Data Analysis.
+Verdict: Google Sheets is the best support tool for Standard Data Analysis

-Google Sheets can be used to extract data from various sources like websites, sales platforms and other Google Sheets worksheets and workbooks. while performing a complex data analysis, data is consolidated to narrate the detailed business performance, whether the desired goals are being achieved or not.
-Google Sheets is useful in importing, sorting and organising data, as well as creating reports for historical analysis.
+Google Sheets can be used to extract data from various sources like websites, sales platforms, and other Google Sheets worksheets and workbooks. while performing a complex data analysis, data is consolidated to narrate the detailed business performance, whether the desired goals are being achieved or not.
+Google Sheets is useful in importing, sorting, and organizing data, as well as creating reports for historical analysis.
 The importance of historical analysis is to determine whether a business has met its objectives.
 When financial plans are given a unified view, a historical view will allow the business to deal with unprecedented incidents and replicate the good ones.

-Can Google Sheets be Used for Complex Data Analysis?
+Can Google Sheets be Used for Complex Data Analysis

 For a simple calculation of profit, where